orfeotoolbox/OTB/Documentation/Cookbook/rst/Monteverdi.rst

 BandMath application is intended to apply mathematical operations on pixels (launch it with shortcut CTRL+A).
-In this example, we are going to use this application to change the dynamics of an image, and check the result by looking at histogram tab, in the right side dock.
+In this example, we are going to use this application to change the dynamics of an image, and check the result by looking at the histogram tab on the right-hand side of the GUI.
 The formula used is the following: :math:`\text{im1b1} \times 1000`.
-In the figures below ( [fig:BM]), one can notice that the mode of the distribution is located at position :math:`356.0935`, whereas in the transformed image, the mode is located at position :math:`354737.1454`, that’s to say 1000 times farther away approximately (the cursors aren’t placed exactly at the same position in the screenshots).
+In the figures below ( [fig:BM]), one can notice that the mode of the distribution is located at position :math:`356.0935`, whereas in the transformed image, the mode is located at position :math:`354737.1454`, that’s to say approximately 1000 times further away (the cursors aren’t placed exactly at the same position in the screenshots).

 .. figure:: Art/MonteverdiImages/BM.png

 Segmentation
 ~~~~~~~~~~~~

-Now, let’s use the segmentation application (launch it with shortcut
+From within Monteverdi, the Segmentation application can by launched using the
-CTRL+A).
-We let the user take a look at the application’s documentation;
+shortcut CTRL+A. We let the user take a look at the application’s documentation;
 let’s simply say that as we wish we could display the segmentation with
 , we must tell the application to output the segmentation in raster
 format.
 Thus, the value of the mode option must be set to raster.
 The